HeikelV/gateways_api/README.md

 - Example : ```DATABASE_DEV_URL=mongodb://localhost:27017/musala```

-2. Open yhe terminal in the project root directory and run:
+2. Open the terminal in the project root directory and run:

     ```
     $ npm install